VisionXLab/Earth-Adapter/readme.md

 ## 📖 Introduction

 This repository contains the official implementation of [Earth Adapter: Bridge the Geospatial Domain Gaps with Mixture of Frequency Adaptation].
-Our method achieves state-of-the-art performance on 8 widely-used cross-domain geospatial datasets.
+Our method achieves state-of-the-art performance on 8 widely-used cross-domain geospatial benchmarks.
 The code is still under development, and we are currently providing the model, weights, and dataset.
 The complete training and testing pipelines will be fully released within a week.

 Paper: [Paper Link](https://arxiv.org/abs/XXXX.XXXXX)